aisyahms/Intern/README.md

 ## Data Generated
 ------------
-By running the main function, `recommend`,
+By running the main function, `recommend`, <br />
-1. a dataframe of products and their respective ratings by the user_id specified in the function argument <br />
+1\. a dataframe of products and their respective ratings by the user_id specified in the function argument

 If the user has products previously rated highly (defined as a rating of 4 or 5 here), <br />
 2. a maximum of 5 of those products will be output as a reminder of what their good previous purchases look like <br />